-FMCA Experience: Re-elected as National Treasurer for my third and final year in Buffalo, New York, in July 2003.
-As National Treasurer, I serve as chairperson of the Finance Committee.
-I wrote and published the “Chapter Treasurer Guidelines” and have conducted numerous Chapter Treasurer forums at area rallies and at the International Conventions.
-My husband, Corbett, and I have served a total of nine years on the Youth Activities Committee and are currently in our fourth year as committee co-chairmen.
+Served as National Treasurer and chairperson of the Finance Committee from 2001 to 2004.
+I wrote and published the “Chapter Treasurer Guidelines” handbook and have conducted Treasurer Forums at area rallies and at the International Conventions.
+My husband, Corbett, and I served a total of nine years on the Youth Activities Committee, four as committee co-chairmen.
 Collectively, we have served FMCA a total of 13 years as members of the Governing Board as well as my three years on the Executive Board.

 Prior to my election as National Treasurer I served one year on the Finance Committee.
-I also served two years as National Director for the Friends of Children chapter.
-Corbett and I are members of the Travelin’ Tarheels, Colonial Virginians, Tennessee Ridge Runners, Happy Tennessee Travelers, Foretravel International, and Parking Layout chapters.
-We are charter members of the Friends of Children, Roamin’ Catholics, and FMCA Chapter: Habitat for Humanity® chapters.
+We are members of ten FMCA chapters, and are charter members of the Friends of Children, Roamin’ Catholics International, FMCA Chapter: Habitat for Humanity®, and Collegiate Support chapters.

 We purchased our first coach in June 1990, joined FMCA in January 1991, and attended our first International Convention that summer at the University of Notre Dame.
-Since joining FMCA we have attended a total of 23 International Conventions and 26 area rallies, at least one in each of the ten areas.
+Since joining FMCA we have attended a total of 25 International Conventions and all ten area rallies numerous times each.

-Personal Background: Born in Lakeland, Florida, and graduated from the University of South Florida in 1970.
-I entered the United States Marine Corps in June 1971 and was commissioned a Second Lieutenant in August 1971.
-I continued to serve on active duty until July 1993 when I retired at the rank of Lieutenant Colonel.
-Corbett, who is also a retired Marine Corps Officer, and I met while stationed in Hawaii and have been married for 24 years.
+Born in Lakeland, Florida, and graduated from the University of South Florida in 1970 with a BA (Accounting).
+I entered the United States Marine Corps in June 1971 and continued to serve on active duty until July 1993 when I retired at the rank of Lieutenant Colonel.
+Corbett, who is also a retired Marine Corps Officer, and I met while stationed in Hawaii and have been married for 25 years.
 We have five children and four grandchildren.
-Our youngest daughter, Kelly, served as an FMCA TATS officer for five years during her teen years, twice as President.
+Our youngest daughter, Kelly, served as an FMCA TATS officer for five years, twice as President, during her teen years.

-Education and Work Experience: I received my BA (Accounting) degree from the University of South Florida in Tampa, Florida, in 1970.
-I became a Certified Public Accountant in 1981.
-My Masters of Accounting degree was completed at the University of Hawaii, in 1988.
-During my 22-year Marine Corps career I served as a Personnel Officer, Area Auditor, Analysis and Review Officer, Camp (base) Comptroller, Budget Officer, and Deputy Comptroller.
+I became a Certified Public Accountant in 1981 and received my Masters of Accounting degree at the University of Hawaii in 1988.
+During my 22-year Marine Corps career I served as a Personnel Officer, Area Auditor, Analysis and Review Officer, and Base Comptroller.
 My last assignment was Assistant Chief of Staff, Comptroller, Fleet Marine Forces, Atlantic, and with a staff of fourteen, controlled an annual operating budget of over $450 million.
 My responsibilities included advising the Commanding General and the General Staff of fiscal restraints during operational planning, including Desert Storm in 1990-91.
 Additionally, I oversaw the operations of six subordinate comptroller offices on the East Coast and in England.
 As a Marine Officer, I served in many challenging leadership roles including that as the Executive Officer of a 600-man Headquarters Battalion.
-Upon retirement from the Marine Corps I established an accounting practice in York County, Virginia, where I specialized in small, not-for-profit organizations.
+Upon retirement from the Marine Corps I established an accounting practice in York County, Virginia, where I specialized in not-for-profit organizations.

-After retirement, Corbett and I pursued a ministry of working with and feeding the homeless (during the winter months) with an organization called Hampton Ecumenical Lodging and Provisioning (H.E.L.P.), an interfaith group of over 60 churches in Hampton, Virginia.
+After retirement, Corbett and I pursued a ministry of working with the homeless with an interfaith organization of over 60 churches called Hampton Ecumenical Lodging and Provisioning (H.E.L.P.).
 We also spent 19 months serving as general contractors and volunteer coordinators for the rebuilding of the H.E.L.P.
 Center, which received Hampton, Virginia’s 1999 Mayor’s Civic Improvement Award.
-The formation of the FMCA Chapter: Habitat for Humanity® presented an entirely new opportunity for us to share our talents.
-Since joining the chapter we have participated in 14 builds, six as build team leaders.
+The formation of the FMCA Chapter: Habitat for Humanity® presented an entirely new opportunity for us to share our time and talents.
+We have participated in 17 Habitat builds, and served as build team leaders on seven of them.

 Strive for efficiency and effectiveness in all aspects of FMCA.
-Work closely with FMCA’s President and our staff, especially the Executive Director and Commercial Services Department.
+Work closely with FMCA’s President and our FMCA staff, especially the Executive Director and Conventions/Commercial Services Department.
 I firmly believe we can provide entertainment at our International Conventions that is popular with our members, and in the locations they desire to travel, while managing convention expenses within budget at a price easily affordable by all.

-As a youthful (56) full-timer in excellent health I can devote the time, energy, and travel required of the Senior Vice President to meet all the travel requirements for site selection and planning trips for the International Conventions, and attend as many area rallies as possible, and make myself available for members to express their thoughts and ideas.
-As a member of the Executive Board, I will continue my policy of openness and accessibility and to represent the membership’s desires.
+As a youthful (56) full-timer in excellent health I can devote the time, energy, and dedication required of the Senior Vice President to meet all the travel requirements for site selection and planning trips for the International Conventions, and attend as many area rallies as possible to make myself available for members to express their thoughts and ideas.
+As a member of the Executive Board, I will maintain my policy of openness and accessibility and strive to serve as a voice for our membership.